sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 we end up with $$4^5=1024$$ tests.
 This is simply too much.

-To effectively test the boundaries in these more complicated decisions, while minimizing the amount of required tests, we can use the **simplified domain testing strategy**, proposed by Jeng and Weyuker.
+To effectively test the boundaries in these more complicated decisions, while minimizing the number of required tests, we can use the **simplified domain testing strategy**, proposed by Jeng and Weyuker.
 The idea of this strategy is to test each boundary separately, i.e. independent of the other conditions.